haquema/makers-javascript-fndamentals/bites/08_callbacks.md

 ## Exercise

-To work on this exercise, it might be good to think again of functions as regular values.
+To work on this exercise, it is important to think of functions as regular values (they can be passed around just like any other variable).
-Revisit the previous section is this wasn't clear.
+[Revisit the previous section](./07_functions_as_values.md) if this wasn't clear.

 Declare a function `executeAfterDelay` which calls the given function after the given delay in seconds: